 Title: Just Cool It!
 The Climate Crisis and What We Can Do.
-A Post-Paris Agreement Game Plan, by David Suzuki and David Hanington
+A Post-Paris Agreement Game Plan, by David Suzuki and Ian Hanington

 - 1) The Science - Ice Age studies, feedback loops and Greenhouse effects.